 You may have heard of the spoon-and-level method before, and it's your best bet other than using a kitchen scale.
 Here's how it works, with flour, for example:

-- Fluff: Stir or whisk your flour in its container to get it fluffy.
+- Fluff: First things first: stir or whisk your flour in its container to get it fluffy.

 - Spoon: Use a spoon to scoop out spoonfuls into a dry level measuring cup.
 Hold the cup over a sink, bowl, or larger container to collect any spillage.
 Do not press down or shake the cup.

-- Level: Once the flour has filled the cup and is overflowing, use a knife or other straight edge to scrape across the top to level it off.
+- Level: Once the flour has reached the top of the cup and is overflowing, use the back of a knife or other straight edge to scrape across the top to level it off.
 Add to your recipe as needed.

 Liquid Ingredients: Liquid Measuring Cup

 Liquid ingredients are a bit simpler.
 But there is one thing I want to note: make sure you're using liquid measuring cups to measure liquid ingredients.
 I'm often guilty of this too: You need ½ cup of milk, and your ½ cup dry measuring cup is right there in your drawer, waiting for you.
 Whereas your liquid measuring cups are all in the dishwasher.
 They measure the same amount of liquid, right?